Anding/N.I.G.E.-Machine/README.txt

 Project structure
 =================

-\Resourses contains documentation and other reference materials
+\Resources contains documentation and other reference materials

 \VHDL contains all of the logic design (VHDL files) for the N.I.G.E.
 Machine